 Your child should access Numbots regularly throughout week.
 This gives them the opportunity to develop their skills within number.

 PE lessons are on a Tuesday and Friday.
 Children are required to wear their full PE kits to school on these days or they will not be allowed to participate in the lesson.
 If there are reasons why your child cannot take part in these lessons, a written note must detail the reasons why.

 On a Monday, Mrs Greaves will teach the children and Miss Whittle will greet the children on a Thursday morning to take the register and deliver phonics.

-Maths: This term, we are learning all about numbers to 10 and moving on to numbers to 20.
-We are focusing on adding and taking away using the ‘Part Whole’ Model.
+Maths: This term, we are learning all about numbers to 50 and moving on to discovering all about Height and Length.
 We take a very practical approach to our learning and so the children can use lots of concrete objects to help support them in their understanding.
 We will also look at how we can represent numbers in different ways, diving into mastery wherever we can.
-In addition, we will look at 2D and 3D shapes.

 WeHere you will find useful websites/links to help support your child at home in other areas of the curriculum:

 We will be focusing on Seasonal Change and will be looking at all different types of weather!